aai-osp-fe/aai-osp-android-sdk-demo/README.md

 ### Step2 Start the flow
 The second step is to click the Start button to initiate the process.

-The current SDK supports two nodes: ID photo mobile and live detection.
-Each node exists independently.
-You can selectively integrate specific features.
+The current SDK only supports live bodies.

 ## Integration